and1er/ops-to-devops/README.md

 9. Create and assign Elastic IPv4 address to the instance (this is static external IP address).
 10. Create a DNS record for your domain pointing to the instance.

-## `PYTHON_APP`: manual deploy to Internet
+## `PYTHON_APP`: manual deploy to internet

 It's OK to do everything manually in a dirty way: make it work first.

 1. Connect to the instance via SSH using domain name as a host.
 2. Setup there your `PYTHON_APP` as you did it locally: git clone (by HTTPS wihtout auth if project is public), venv setup.
-3. Run manually using built-in Flask web server (as you did it locally) with `0.0.0.0` host and `80` port and enjoy your app available over global Internet!
+3. Run manually using built-in Flask web server (as you did it locally) with `0.0.0.0` host and `80` port and enjoy your app available over global internet!
 Then stop it.
 4. Run the project as systemd service using **gunicorn** or **uWSGI** web application server on `localhost:7000`.
 5. Install NGINX and configure it to
    * listen ports `80` and `443`;